Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 Application for permit

-3 A person applying for a permit, or an amendment to a permit, to construct or maintain an oil and gas road must submit to the commission
+3 A person applying for a permit, or an amendment to a permit, to construct or maintain an energy resource road must submit to the regulator

 (a) a map identifying the area the applicant wishes to have shown or described in the permit as the road right of way within which the road will be constructed or maintained, and